UK watchdog says can't give date for HBOS bank failure report

-HBOS, Britain's biggest mortgage lender, had to be rescued at the height of the financial crisis in 2008 with a government-engineered takeover by rival Lloyds (LLOY.L), which subsequently needed a 20 billion pound ($31 billion) bailout to survive.
+HBOS, Britain's biggest mortgage lender, had to be rescued at the height of the financial crisis in 2008 with a government-engineered takeover by rival Lloyds, which subsequently needed a 20 billion pound ($31 billion) bailout to survive.

 The report was due to be published at the end of 2014.